 - Board of Governors, Oregon Trial Lawyers Association (OTLA)

 - American Association for Justice (AAJ) (Oregon state delegate)

 - Lane County Bar Association

 Before Corson & Johnson, Lara was previously Of Counsel with Johnson, Clifton, Larson & Corson.
-She is president of Direction Service, a non-profit that helps people with special needs and their families.
-In addition, Lara is a member of the Governor’s Elder Abuse Prevention Workgroup, as well as a community reporter for the Oregonian’s online newspaper where she reports on the South Eugene boys soccer team.
+She is the immediate past president of Direction Service, a non-profit that helps people with special needs and their families.
+In addition, Lara is a member of the Governor’s Elder Abuse Prevention Workgroup, as well as a former community reporter for the Oregonian’s online newspaper where she reported on the South Eugene boys soccer team.
 Lara lives in Eugene, Oregon with her husband and law partner Don Corson, and their two children.
 They enjoy traveling, skiing, and hiking.